How To Install Vinyl Skirting On A Mobile Home – Full DIY Guide.

 Mark this position at both ends of each side and each end of the home.
 Connect these locations with the string lines to points outside the footprint of the home as in the illustration below.

-string lines on site
+string lines

 Start by cutting a miter into 4 pieces of the track at least 3 feet from one end.
 Cut the miters as shown below, the front face will be exposed to view.
 Bend the miters to 90 degrees and line up the track with the string line.
 The raised back lip of the track lines up with the string line to make a sharp rectangle.